Key Takeaways

 You should also consider the number of sleepers, your height, and room dimensions when choosing a mattress size.
 The best bed size for couples, for example, is typically a queen or larger, but your needs and preferences may vary.

 Rather than make a judgment based solely on the depth of a mattress, consider the quality and features of the mattress’s layers, assessing how the mattress comes together to keep you comfortable while you rest.
+Make sure you choose a bed frame that is compatible with your mattress and room size, as well.

 Your height and weight should also play a part in your mattress selection.